Australia's embrace of high-rise living has short-term cost

 "In the next two years we'll also see the recent emphasis on high-rise units continue."

-It typically takes six months to get approval to build a house, but that stretches to three years for the type of inner-city towers that are now in favor.
+It typically takes six months to get approval to build a house, but that stretches to three years for the type of inner-city towers that are now in favour.

 Just last month, three sky-high blocks were approved in Melbourne, including a 100-storey behemoth the Singaporean developer claims will be the tallest in the southern hemisphere.
 That followed the approval of five towers back in February.